Kai-Deux/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 2. Write a function that locates a character in a string.
 	- Prototype: `char *_strchr(char *s, char c);`
 	- Returns a pointer to the first occurrence of the character `c`  in the string `s` , or `NULL` if the character is not found
+3. Write a function that gets the length of a prefix substring.